pbaljet/CPSC-4970/docs/modules/m1/lectures.md

 ## Java Installation and Verification

 The version of Java used through the course is Java JDK 11.
+The Java JDK 11 can be downloaded from <a href="https://www.oracle.com/java/technologies/downloads/#java11" target="_blank">Oracle</a>

 To check your java version type the following command:

     java -version